-Glasgow Golf Club, the 9th oldest golf club in the world, was founded in 1787.
+Glasgow Golf Club, one of the oldest golf clubs in the world, was founded in 1787.
 The members played initially on Glasgow Green and subsequently on Queen’s Park and Alexandra Park, all three areas owned and managed by the then Glasgow Corporation and open to all Glasgow citizens whether or not they were Club members.

 As golf mushroomed in popularity at the start of the 1890s and the Alexandra Park course became more and more crowded, the members decided to start looking for suitable ground in Ayrshire to establish a course which would complement the city one and, most importantly, which they themselves would control and manage.